Scientific Committee

 Olivier Caïra

-Sociologist at the Centre Pierre Naville (University of Paris Saclay) and Associate Researcher in the narratology team at the CRAL (EHESS)
+Sociologist at the Centre Pierre Naville (University Paris Saclay) and Associate Researcher in the narratology team at CRAL (EHESS)

 His research focuses on fiction, with in-depth studies on audiovisual and simulation games.
-Among other titles, he published Hollywood face à la censure (CNRS Editions 2005), Jeux de rôle : les forges de la fiction (CNRS Editions 2007), and Définir la fiction (EHESS Editions 2011).
-His recent work focuses on the on-screen representation of extreme intelligence, anomalies in fiction, and interactive scriptwriting.
-He is also a board game and tabletop role-playing game author.
+Among other titles, he has published Hollywood face à la censure (CNRS Editions 2005), Jeux de rôle : les forges de la fiction (CNRS Editions 2007) and Définir la fiction (Editions de l’EHESS 2011).
+His recent work focuses on the on-screen representation of extreme intelligence, anomalies in fiction and interactive scriptwriting.
+He is also author of board games and tabletop role-playing games.

 -